Is Your Soul Ready?

 The introspective and visionary nature of the ayahuasca experience can also unveil new insights and perspectives on the self, identity, and the interconnectedness of all things [27].
 Participants may gain a heightened sense of compassion, empathy, and connection with the world around them [28].
 This expanded awareness and sense of unity can be instrumental in fostering self-compassion, forgiveness, and acceptance, which are crucial components of the healing process for individuals with PTSD [29].

-Effects on the brain
+Psychedelic Effects on the brain

 Like other psychedelics, such as psilocybin, Ayahuasca suppresses our usual internal dialogue, stories, and narratives that we use to structure our lives, allowing us to explore parts of ourselves that usually get suppressed [24].
 These psychedelic effects occur as a result of the inhibition of brain activity in a constellation of brain structures known as the Default Mode Network (DMN) [30].
 The DMN is responsible for self-referential thinking, introspection, and mind-wandering [31].
 By quieting this network, ayahuasca opens up a space for individuals to explore all aspects of who they are.

-In addition to modulating the DMN, ayahuasca also affects brain areas involved in emotional processing, such as the amygdala, insula and anterior cingulate cortex [32].
+In addition to modulating the DMN, Ayahuasca also affects brain areas involved in emotional processing, such as the amygdala, insula and anterior cingulate cortex [32].
 These brain areas are thought to contribute to the emotional processing of traumatic material that can occur during the ceremony.
 By activating these emotional processing regions, ayahuasca may facilitate the exploration and integration of traumatic memories and emotions in a healing context.

 Another aspect of ayahuasca's impact on the brain is its potential to promote neuroplasticity [33].
 Neuroplasticity refers to the brain's ability to reorganize itself by forming new connections between neurons [34].
-Research suggests that psychedelics like ayahuasca may enhance this important capacity, which could have important implications for trauma healing [35].
+Research suggests that psychedelics may enhance this important capacity, which could have important implications for trauma healing [35].
 In individuals with PTSD, traumatic experiences can lead to potentially maladaptive patterns of neural connectivity [36].
 By promoting neuroplasticity, ayahuasca may help rewire these neural networks, allowing for the creation of new, healthier connections and facilitating the resolution of trauma-related symptoms.

 Unlike other psychedelics, the DMT in ayahuasca activates the sigma-1 receptor [37].
 When activated, this receptor triggers a process inside neurons that combats inflammation and oxidative stress in these brain cells [38], a process that may encourage recovery from trauma by promoting the physiological health of brain cells [39].
 The harmala alkaloids too may help with trauma recovery, as they have been found to have psychotherapeutic effects [40].